Teddy34/gatsby-blog/blog/fp_good_parts/index.md

 #### Assemble these building blocks to solve problems

 By using tools like map, filter and reduce, you will be creating a vocabulary for you and your teammates that can help you talking about code and decompose algorithms into simple elements.
 Describing a feature that has a combination of these FP keywords will be a rich and powerful experience.
 Let's take an example:
-In order to send a newsletter to users that have accepted it.
+To send a newsletter to users that have accepted it.
 It's easy to describe the requirement as filtering users that want the newsletter and map them to their emails that we will use to send the newsletter.
 This is how this would be translated in FP style JavaScript:
 ```javascript
 userList
   .filter(isUserInterestedByNewsletter)